multiplealiases/Databending-With-FFmpeg/README.md

 ## Getting Down to Business

 Once you've set your PATH (assuming you didn't skip the previous step; adjust accordingly if you did), convert your images into planar RAW with Irfanview, saving with a short filename without spaces.
 Oh, and take note of the resolution of your image.
 Then go into your `cmd` window where you've set the PATH, and navigate to the folder with the images you're going to be working with.
-I'll be using this picture to demonstrate:
+I'll be using this picture to demonstrate, naming it "cityscape.raw":

 ![landscape photography of city skyline at night](https://i.postimg.cc/mRKB23JH/chuttersnap-JH0w-Ceg-Jsr-Q-unsplash.jpg)